FEAR AND COURAGE — HILARY L HUNT MD

 Fear may be defined as a rational concern that someone or something is about to bring harm of some kind to oneself.
 For instance, rational people are likely to be fearful of terrible storms such as tornados, or small business owners may have legitimate fear of losing their businesses when the economy turns sour.
-There are literally a limitless number of events and circumstances which create meaningful fear.
+There are literally a limitless number of events and circumstances which create meaningful, rational fear.
 Irrational fears, known as phobias, are typically instilled in us as very small children — nyctophobia is an unwarranted fear of the dark — claustrophobia is fear of close places — acrophobia is inordinate fear of heights.
-Those psychologically generated fears (phobias) are dreadful and will last one’s entire life unless proper psychological therapy is received.
+Those psychologically generated fears (phobias) are dreadful and will last one’s entire lifetime unless proper psychological therapy is received.
+Psychoanalytic psychotherapy is a foolproof method of eliminating such phobias in willing subjects.

 So, what’s the point? — simply this.
 For more than six years now, I have been writing and publishing, writing and publishing, writing and publishing.
 I have published four books and have written and published over 350 blogs.
 Three of my books are philosophy having to do with the nature of God and his universe.
 Of most importance is how they show, unequivocally, how all religion is invalid because not one of them has defined the essence of the god they are attempting to appease by their worship and sacrifices.
-I have shown how all their religious belief are based on astrology (pseudoscience of astronomy), mythology, superstition, witchcraft, and ignorance — they knew not one iota of science (truth).
-However, they have all survived and multiplied (now over 33,000 so-called Christian religions and sects alone) by using the tactic of ‘impaling their constituents on a spear of guilt’ created by their offenses against a vengeful god — punishment is thereby mandated and only the church can administer the protective and/or curative remedy.
+I have shown how all their religious beliefs are based on astrology (pseudoscience of astronomy), mythology, superstition, witchcraft, and ignorance — the framers of religion knew not one iota of science (truth).
+However, they have all survived and multiplied by using the tactic of ‘impaling their constituents on a spear of guilt’ created by their offenses against a vengeful god — punishment is thereby mandated and only the church can administer the protective and/or curative remedy.
 Of course, that remedy always comes at the cost of a ‘pretty penny’.
+That fact seems to account for the existence of 45,000 so-called Christian religions and sects in existence — each claiming to be either the only correct way one or at least the best way to salvation.

-I ‘hit the jackpot’ about ten years or so ago when my endeavor and quest for more knowledge encouraged me to take an extensive course in the basics of Quantum Mechanics (particle physics).
+I ‘hit the jackpot’ about fifteen years or so ago when my endeavor and quest for more knowledge encouraged me to take an extensive course in the basics of Quantum Mechanics (particle physics).
 I had studied Classical physics which is the physics of the gross universe and its components, but I knew practically nothing about the subatomic world of particulate matter.
 A quantum is the smallest particle of matter which cannot be further subdivided.
 There are many different varieties of quanta, but each particle of a specific variety is indistinguishable from its counterparts.
-Furthermore, each particle is perfect in both in form and function, is unchanging and unchangeable, and not one is in existence now than at the moment of the ‘big bang’ 31.7-8 billion years ago.
+Furthermore, each particle is perfect in both in form and function, is unchanging and unchangeable, cannot be created nor destroyed by man, and not one is in existence now than at the moment of the ‘big bang’ 31.7-8 billion years ago.

 I had learned years ago to try to never say anything of meaning I could not defend.
 In my practice of orthopedic surgery, I had literally hundreds, maybe thousands of occasions to, not only make but also, defend statements during legal depositions in medical cases.
 If I could not defend it, I never said it and, furthermore, I would never be coerced into saying or agreeing with any statement I could not defend.
 That attitude served my patients, their employers, and the legal system well.
 It became my personal motto.